KAbdulrahmann/Dolphin_Photos_Generator/README.md

 # Dolphin_Random_Photos
 small application consist of one screen that shows random dolphin photos every 2 sec .
-This Flutter app generates dolphin photos using unsplash developer api.
+This Flutter app generates dolphin photos using unsplash developer api , MVC and Cubit.

 ## Running the App